saahen-sriyan-mishra/Monster-Dodger-UNITY/README.md

 - **MonsterSpawner.cs**: Spawns monsters at random intervals from both sides of the screen.
 - **Player.cs**: Implements player movement, jumping, collision detection, and interaction with monsters.

 ### Prefabs
 - **Player**: Prefab for the player character.
 - **Monster**: Prefab for the monsters that spawn in the game.

+## Note:
+-  I created this from learning from freecodecamp, my addition features are a scoring mechanism and a game over display.

 ## How to Use
 - Clone the repository or download the .zip file
 - Ensure that Unity Engine and Visual Studio is present in the system.